 For undergraduate level and if you are trying to find something specific

 Generally speaking, the best resource for you to start with is Discovery.
 This allows you to cross-search lots of different online publishers/databases (including ICE, ASCE, Sage, Elsevier (ScienceDirect), ProQuest…) as well as print library collections, and allows you to find books/eBooks, journal articles, news articles, conference papers etc, that match the keywords you enter into the search box.

-For example at MSc/PhD/publication level, you may wish to search proper Abstracting & Indexing Databases (e.g. Scopus and Web of Science) to ensure a thorough literature review and to take advantage of the advanced functionality, such as advanced searching, saving searches and setting up alerts.
+If you are looking to undertake a more thorough and systematic review of the literature, then you should search proper Abstracting & Indexing Databases (e.g. Scopus.
+Web of Science, ProQuest databases).
+This will help ensure a more comprehensive literature search and you can take advantage of the database functionality, such as advanced searching, saving searches and setting up alerts.
 Should you require advice on this, please get in touch.

 The Royal Society of Chemistry have written a short PDF guide to reading journal articles, covering their structure and content, peer review, and reading critically.
 The guide is aimed at undergraduate students: you will find it useful if you are new to using journal articles in your studies.

 Note: although written by RSC, this is a useful overview for all subject areas.

 You access Heriot-Watt subscription databases with your Heriot-Watt username/password.
 You can also register with these resources to set up a personal account.
 Once registered you can save your searches and set up the following types of alert: